Most businesses, whether they know it or not, have the potential to generate unclaimed property and the associated obligations that come with it.

 Unclaimed property is any financial asset that has been abandoned or unclaimed by the rightful owner for a specific period of time.
 Examples include:

 In short, these items must be given to the owner or turned over to the state.
 Unclaimed property can have some expensive consequences if not handled correctly, so it's important to understand how property can qualify as unclaimed, and what steps your business may need to take to deal with it.

 How Does Property Become 'Unclaimed'?

-There are a number of reasons property could become unclaimed.
+There are several reasons property could become unclaimed.
 In some cases, the owner simply forgot about the property, passed away or left it behind.
 Unclaimed property can result from an employee termination, an owner changing their address without notification, or an owner moving from a location where a deposit was required.

 Businesses holding these types of items may know they exist, but think the item is too small for them to take the time to deal with it.
 This may seem like a small oversight, but it could prove to be very expensive in the long run.

 What Do You Do if Your Business Has Unclaimed Items?